October Rage: History

-Nick and William Roberts began the project with a single minded purpose of creating hard hitting, head banging tunes, stadium rock anthems and majestic ballads to satisfy even the most avid rock fan.
+Nick and William Roberts began the project with a purpose of creating hard hitting, head-banging tunes, stadium rock anthems, and majestic ballads to satisfy even the most avid rock fan.

 Returning from an inspiring trip to Los Angeles in late 2008, the brothers set about finding musicians to complement their style of songwriting.
 Drummer Rory Bratby and Guitarist Tim Ciantar were those musicians.

 The newly formed October Rage would travel to Melbourne to record their debut single "Silver Line" with producer Adrian Hannan (Taxiride, The Androids, at The Song Store.
 The track would be mastered by Martin Pullan (Deep Purple, Ritchie Blackmore) at Edensound.

 October Rage would enter "Silver Line" in a competition held by Australian radio station Triple M Sydney and win to play along with Bon Jovi on their world tour at the Sydney Football Stadium in December 2010.

-May 2011 Blackstar Amplification officially endorses the band.
+May 2011- Blackstar Amplification officially endorses the band.

-July 2011 the band record the debut album "Outrage" in Melbourne at The Song Store with Adrian Hannan producing and mastering by Martin Pullan at Edensound.
+July 2011- The band record the debut album "Outrage" in Melbourne at The Song Store with Adrian Hannan producing and mastering by Martin Pullan at Edensound.

-September 2011 "Outrage" is released on iTunes "Set You Free" music video is released.
+September 2011- "Outrage" is released on iTunes "Set You Free" music video is released.

-24 May 2012 sees iTunes release of the "White Walkers" single.
+24 May 2012- iTunes release of the "White Walkers" single.
 By July it was number 1 on Untapped Radio.

 A platform for unsigned bands from all over the world.

-June 2012 "Outrage US Tour" commences in Mississippi.
+June 2012- "Outrage US Tour" commences in Mississippi.

-July 2012 guitarist Tim Ciantar announced his departure from October Rage, advising he would finish with the band after the first leg of their US Outrage Tour.
+July 2012- Guitarist Tim Ciantar announced his departure from October Rage, advising he would finish with the band after the first leg of their US Outrage Tour.

-August 2012 drummer Rory Bratby announced his departure from October Rage, advising he would finish with the band after the first leg of their US Outrage Tour.
+August 2012- Drummer Rory Bratby announced his departure from October Rage, advising he would finish with the band after the first leg of their US Outrage Tour.

-30 August 2012 October Rage announces American guitarist Josh Gilbert has joined the band to fulfil touring commitments.
+30 August 2012- October Rage announces American guitarist Josh Gilbert has joined the band to fulfil touring commitments.

-10 September 2012 October Rage announce American drummer Alan Toka has joined the band to fulfil touring commitments.
+10 September 2012- October Rage announce American drummer Alan Toka has joined the band to fulfil touring commitments.

-February 2013 sees the band part ways with Gilbert and Toka after a largely successful first US tour.
+February 2013- The band part ways with Gilbert and Toka after a largely successful first US tour.

-28 September 2013 the band storm back onto the Australian touring circuit with a fresh all Australian lineup including multi instrumentalist John McMullen and drummer Kai Chambers.
+28 September 2013- The band storm back onto the Australian touring circuit with a fresh all Australian lineup including multi instrumentalist John McMullen and drummer Kai Chambers.

-February 2014 sees the new look October Rage head south to Melbourne and Adrian Hannan to record the "Fallout, Dust And Guns" EP this time using Mad Cat and The Song Store studios.
+February 2014- The new look October Rage head south to Melbourne and Adrian Hannan to record the "Fallout, Dust And Guns" EP this time using Mad Cat and The Song Store studios.

 Mixed and Mastered by Stan Martell at Martell Studios Georgia U.S.

-8 July 2014 the band embark on the Fallout, Dust And Guns US Tour.
+8 July 2014- The band embarks on the Fallout, Dust And Guns US Tour.

+14 September 2014-The band debuted their entire album on the Les and Lady J show on ClassX Radio in Cincinnati,Ohio.